 Upon receiving an S-NODE ADDITION REQUEST message containing the Desired Activity Notification Level IE, the S-NG-RAN node shall, if supported, use this information to decide whether to trigger subsequent Activation Notification procedures according to the requested notification level.

+Interaction with the S-NG-RAN node Modification Required procedure

+If the PSCell Change Report IE is included in the S-NODE ADDITION REQUEST message and set to "true", the S-NG-RAN node shall sent the SCG UE History Information in the S-NODE MODIFICATION REQUIRED message to the M-NG-RAN node upon the PSCell is changed.